experimenti/deepspeech.pytorch/README.md

 Forked from SeanNaren/deepspeech.pytorch

-Removed torch from requirement.txt - testing with python 3.7 and Pytorch 1.0 (pre-release)
+Added nightly build of Pytorch to requirements.txt - testing with python 3.7 and Pytorch 1.0 (pre-release)

-Instructions are the same as below with these exceptions:
-- Attempted to use the binaries (e.g. pip install torch_nightly -f https://download.pytorch.org/whl/nightly/cu92/torch_nightly.html) but hit an issue with the cpp extension for torchaudio - investigating
+## Optionally:

 - Built from Pytorch source using conda: Follow instructions at this URL: https://github.com/pytorch/pytorch#from-source, except conda install -c pytorch magma-cuda92